hsmalley/velvet-chains-ttrpg/obsidian-templates/faction.md

 ---

-## 🎭 Hope, Strings & Ethics
+## 🎭🔥 Hope, Strings & Ethics

-Explain how this faction treats Hope, Strings, and consent.
-When do members gift Hope for empathy, and when do they hurl Danger for coercion?
-Offer one moral paradox the Guide can use to test loyalty.
-List Advantage triggers, Danger escalations, and how VC/SP/PE modes bend Hope outcomes during negotiations.
+Explain how the faction handles Hope, Strings, and consent.
+Include one moral paradox or ethical tension.

 ---

-## 🧩 𝘗𝘭𝘰𝘵 𝘏𝘰𝘰𝘬𝘴
+## 🧩🔥 𝘗𝘭𝘰𝘵 𝘏𝘰𝘰𝘬𝘴

+List scenarios for alliances, conflicts, or reflections of PCs.

 1. {{Hook 1 — alliance or betrayal}}
 2. {{Hook 2 — ideological split}}